google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/interpreting_slope.rst

    \text{Percentage with Federal Loans} + 0.775

-You can interpret the slope and you have done before by breaking it into the change in y over the change in x.
+You can interpret the slope as you have done before by breaking it into the change in y over the change in x.